Frankfurt Rhein-MainPMCA - Peripheral Museum of Contemporary Art

 What constitutes a museum today in the 21st century?

-This notion forms the base to all occuring questions within the AA School Visiting Program in Frankfurt/Rhein Main.
+This notion forms the base to all arising questions within the AA School Visiting Program in Frankfurt/Rhein Main.
 The supreme discipline for an architect, a cultural building, will not be thought as a formalistic exercise, but rather as a neo-political question, a sociological development and territorial connection; allowing the design to form the answers.

 Each year we focus on a different landscape and thematic strategy, developing various respective scenarios.
 Thereby, a unified policy with different levels of intensifications, new relations and negotiations within the territories and across the metropolitan space will be formed - the Peripheral Museum of Contemporary Art // PMCA.